 Allowing messages from within our network

-Next, we check if the message is coming from our own network — that is, whether it's from one of our own customers.
+Next, we check if the message is coming from our own network — that is, whether it's from one of our own customers, or sent by a script on your own website.
 If it is, we automatically allow it.
-This ensures that messages our customers send to each other are never blocked.
+This ensures that messages our customers send to each other, or messages your website sends you, are never blocked.

-The next check is manual whitelisting and blacklisting.
+The next check is manual allow and reject lists.

-You can use our control panel to "whitelist" (accept all mail from) or "blacklist" (reject all mail from) certain senders.
+You can use our control panel to accept or reject all mail from certain senders.
 To add custom rules:

 - Login to the “My Account” control panel (having trouble?)

 - Scroll down the page to the "Reject and Allow Lists" section.